kolodny/redux-await/README.md

 Note, if you are using `combineReducers` then you need to wrap each reducer that you are combining independently and not the master reducer that `combineReducers` returns

-Now your action creators can contain promises:
+Now your action creators can contain promises, you just need to add `AWAIT_MARKER` to the action like this:

 ```js
 // old code